Divorce Doesn’t Have to Suck

 Are you and your spouse or domestic partner willing to work together to dissolve your marriage in a fair and cooperative way?

 Mediation with LFLG or another affiliate online mediator is simple and easy to use.
 Meetings are scheduled online and are conducted via Zoom conferencing.
 You can see and interact with your mediator in the comfort of your own space and at a time that works for you.
+A unique feature we offer, so long as both parties are working to be productive, we offer unlimited mediation hours to make sure your issues are resolved.
 Once agreements are reached and your case is settled, your forms are prepared and processed with the court.
 All that is left for you to do is start on the next chapter of your life!

 What is Mediation?